openvinotoolkit/openvino.genai/text_generation/llama/cpp/README.md

 # LLaMA

-This application showcases inference of a large language model (LLM).
+This application showcases inference of LLaMA.
 It doesn't have much of configuration options to encourage the reader to explore and modify the source code.
 There's a Jupyter notebook which corresponds to this pipeline and discusses how to create an LLM-powered Chatbot: https://github.com/openvinotoolkit/openvino_notebooks/tree/main/notebooks/254-llm-chatbot.

 > Note
 This pipeline is not for production use.